A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsection{Vulnerability disclosure}

 The nature of OSS reflects open vulnerability disclosure after a patch is applied.
 Although all interviewees agree with this, some have had negative experiences with bug hunters, resulting in early disclosure, and some have neutral or negative feelings towards the idea of disclosure in general.
 OSS project maintainers also have mixed feelings about the CVE process and bug bounties in general.
+For instance, in Alomar et al. \cite{alomar2020bugs}, a participant mentioned that developers might feel embarrassed or blamed if someone reports a vulnerability in their code, and argued how such attitudes can discourage developers from addressing reports properly.